Transparency in Postwar France

 On January 21, 2009, when US President Barack Obama used the occasion of his inaugural White House memorandum to pledge his administration’s commitment to creating “an unprecedented level of openness in Government,” the elevation of transparency to a preeminent public virtue seemed complete.
 “Governments should be transparent,” the memorandum intoned, in a normative injunction presumably directed as much at itself as at the others expected to follow its lead; a sentiment that would receive a distinct echo, during the same years, among groups as varied in influence and orientation as the multinational whistleblowing organisation WikiLeaks, the international Pirate Parties movement and the multilateral Open Government Partnership initiative, alongside many others.
 At this moment, transparency seemed almost a universal ideal and desideratum.
 But this was not always the case, and nor was it the case everywhere.
 And one need not return to the early modern political doctrine of raison d’État and its vindication of arcana imperii to find a principled opposition to transparency; as Stefanos Geroulanos’s important new book contends, we need look no further than a competing intellectual tradition specific to the postwar period of the twentieth century.

 In Transparency in Postwar France, Geroulanos sets out to demonstrate two distinct but interrelated theses: first, that the concept of transparency, although marginal in itself, played a significant role in shaping a number of key intellectual concerns in France during the years more or less coinciding with the so-called trente glorieuses; and second, that in the dominant image that was constructed of it in this context, the concept was invested with a completely different valence to that which it received in other settings during the same period.
 With respect to the overwhelming tendency toward greater transparency and openness that has marked most intellectual cultures in modernity, the case of postwar France, Geroulanos suggests, presents a singular anomaly: French thinkers viewed it instead as an object of suspicion, derision and critique.
 To establish this twin thesis, the book undertakes a curious experiment in intellectual history.
 It seeks to trace neither the history of a single idea, nor that of an individual concept, but proposes instead to show how a panoply of well-known ideas and concepts, specific to a particular intellectual tradition and language context, appear in a new light when treated as webbed together by a “phantom concept” (21) that manifests itself only through their interplay.
 The concept of transparency is thus not itself the hero of the history it is understood to constitute; rather, it is revealed only through the dense web of counter-concepts—mask, night, other, complexity, difference, theatricality, ambiguity, heterogeneity, to name but a few—whose refusal of it in fact forms the immediate subject matter of the book.
-“Semiotic history” is, accordingly, the highly suggestive name that Geroulanos gives to the kind of intellectual history in which he is engaged in this work,1 and it is the utility of this approach that I intend to probe in my remarks.
+“Semiotic history” is, accordingly, the highly suggestive name that Geroulanos gives to the kind of intellectual history in which he is engaged in this work,

 We are, I think, invited to understand “semiotic history” as a specific intervention within the particular historical subfield to which Geroulanos’s study contributes: the history of concepts.
 Geroulanos receives the term “semiotic” from Clifford Geertz, who uses it to describe the ethnographer’s approach to the interpretation of cultures; but it is important to recognise that he also employs it polemically in contradistinction to the prototypical model of the field—Reinhart Koselleck’s Begriffsgeschichte, whose programmatic essay on this topic he also cites—which defines its practice in terms of “semantic history.”
-Directly building on Geertz’s well-known suggestion that “man is an animal suspended in webs of significance he himself has spun,”2 the semiotic approach views concepts themselves as the “points” or “knots” in such a web, the sites, themselves variable, where, in a given configuration, two or more of the many strings composing the web intersect with one another.
-The important point—what gives the web its semiotic character, in the strict sense—is that concepts are always in some way tied to one another, and as such must never be studied in isolation but only in their relation to other concepts.
-To write the history of concepts, then, Geroulanos contends, “is to address the way in which they are strung together, pulled, yanked sometimes in one direction and sometimes in another” (24); it is to trace the forms in which they are threaded together and to study their intricate patterning.
+Directly building on Geertz’s well-known suggestion that “man is an animal suspended in webs of significance he himself has spun,”

 If “intellectual” is the name Geroulanos gives to those puppeteers—be they philosophers, scientists, anthropologists, psychiatrists, filmmakers (all of whom feature in his book)—who, either by pulling the strings this way or that, by creating new articulations or by dissolving old connections, provide the web with its distinct physiognomy in a given moment, it is nonetheless important to note that the history of concepts for which the web furnishes the model remains irreducible to the delimited perspective of particular individuals.
 And not only on account of the fact that such intellectuals are themselves as much products of the web as they are actors within it.
 The semiotic approach in fact strictly precludes it, demanding as it does the existence of a more or less shared, more or less public language (or idiom) that allows the interplay of concepts to be recognised as such.
-And recognition is the key word here: as Geertz himself stresses, what hinders semiotic analysis is not the incapacity to decipher signs, but the inability to construe them as signs, to recognise them as elements in a larger signifying network.3 Concepts, for Geroulanos, are thus not only irreducible to specific intellectuals; for the same reason, they must also be irreducible to specific sociohistorical contexts.
-Which is not to say that he promotes a decontextualized approach to the history of concepts.
-Rather, the opposite is true.
-Because concepts obtain their significance only relative to other concepts, they can never be decontextualized: they are—as such—inherently contextual.
-And just as concepts cannot be isolated from their context, so contexts themselves can never be separated from the conceptual web that gives them momentary consistency in the first place.
-From either side, a law of inseparability applies.
+And recognition is the key word here: as Geertz himself stresses, what hinders semiotic analysis is not the incapacity to decipher signs, but the inability to construe them as signs, to recognise them as elements in a larger signifying network.

 There are, to my mind, both benefits and risks attached to this approach.
 And it is here that its point of difference with respect to Begriffsgeschichte begins to become apparent.
 One of the most problematic aspects of the research program that received its signature expression in the eight volumes of the Geschichtliche Grundbegriffe concerns the status and utility of its elementary unit of study: the “basic concept” (Grundbegriff) itself.
 Historical semantics, in the sense in which Koselleck intended this phrase, investigates the meaning of concepts, not the meaning of words.
 For a history of concepts to be methodologically autonomous, it is thus imperative for concepts and words to be clearly distinguished.
 But this is far more difficult than it might at first appear.
 For concepts become available for historical analysis solely by means of the words through which they are conveyed.
 All concepts are thus necessarily attached to words, but the opposite is not true: not all words are automatically attached to concepts.
-“The concept”, Koselleck thereby concludes, “is connected to a word, but is at the same time more than a word.”4 And yet, it is nonetheless the condensation of this “more than a word” (which in a sense defines the concept) into a word, a word that must be both “indispensable” to a given period as well as fiercely “contested” within it, which simultaneously furnishes the principal criterion for distinguishing basic concepts from concepts in general.5 A basic concept, in this sense, would manifest itself in a single word freighted with more significance (in both senses of the term) than can be stabilised in a unitary definition.
+“The concept”, Koselleck thereby concludes, “is connected to a word, but is at the same time more than a word.”

 Geroulanos’s semiotic approach to the history of concepts offers an attractive alternative to both of these issues.
 On the one hand, as we have already seen, it eschews the analysis of individual concepts and their corresponding registrations in favour of that of the larger conceptual web in which the former would be but single points or knots, themselves eminently variable.
 In this way, for example, rather than inquiring what transparency is, or indeed whether or not transparency exists, it asks instead: what is the problematic context, each time specific, in which something like transparency becomes an issue?
 And through which configuration of interrelated concepts is this problematic context instantiated in a given iteration of the web?
 In so doing—and this would be its second corrective—it challenges Begriffgeschichte’s almost exclusive focus on central concepts, by showing how a concept such as transparency, which might have seemed minor in its own right, in fact performed a constitutive role in shaping the specific conceptual formation under examination.
 Rather than being clarified through contextualisation, transparency in this perspective becomes itself clarifying of the context in which it figures.
 It may never attain to the status of a Grundbegriff; it may not register in the various lexica through which a culture inventories its key terms (indeed, it may appear marginal even to the specific context in which it is understood to participate); but the analysis of such a minor concept can nonetheless still prove just as revealing of a period’s concerns than other more obvious candidates for investigation.